Generative AI in legal practice

 1. Legal Research and Analysis

-• Suggesting research directions and potential arguments
+• Suggesting research directions, counterarguments, and strategic considerations

-Example Use Case: Initial Research
+Example Use Case: Complex Multi-Jurisdictional Research

 2. Document Drafting and Review